Our Take On Nexo

 - Higher interest on deposits: Where available, you can earn an additional 25% on most interest-bearing deposit types compared to the base rate.
 For example, on crypto, the base Nexo interest rate is 4%, whereas Platinum Nexo users earn 5%.

 The caveat: You have to invest in NEXO tokens, which brings some volatility risk.
-Over the past 12 months (as of this writing), NEXO tokens have lost more than 50% of their value relative to BTC.
-In other words, you’d have twice as much value investing $1,000 in BTC compared to buying $1,000 worth of NEXO tokens.
-These ratios can fluctuate, but it’s something to consider when buying NEXO to qualify for the top tiers.
-It might be worth the investment if you’re borrowing or lending in large amounts.
+The price of NEXO is unpredictable, but it’s something to consider when buying NEXO to qualify for the top tiers.
+It could be worth the investment if you’re borrowing or lending in large amounts.

 Another thing to keep in mind is that if the value of NEXO falls (or the rest of your portfolio gains value), you may need to top up your NEXO allocation to remain qualified for your desired loyalty tier.

 Nexo’s earn product is one of the most attractive parts of the offering — but it’s not available in the US.
-Rats.
 This follows a similar pattern in which interest-bearing crypto lending in the US was pulled from exchanges like Gemini.
-But if you live in a jurisdiction that’s more forgiving of you making a few extra bucks on your crypto holdings, Nexo Earn lets you lend BTC and other crypto assets easily (over 60 lending assets supported).
+But if you live in a jurisdiction that’s more forgiving, Nexo Earn lets you lend BTC and other crypto assets easily with over 60 lending assets supported.

-Upon deposit, you’ll start earning a base rate, but if you commit to a longer lending period, your Nexo Earn rates will be higher depending on the lock duration you choose.
+Upon deposit, you’ll start earning a base rate, but if you commit to a longer lending period, your Nexo rates will be higher depending on the lock duration you choose.
 You can also earn up to a 2% higher rate by taking your interest earnings in NEXO tokens rather than the crypto you’re lending.
-Nexo tokens are the default yield, so change the setting to earn “in kind.”

 To take your yield in the same coin you’re lending, just click a toggle switch.
 This lets you earn BTC for lending BTC or ETH for lending ETH.
 Your choice.